ska-sa/spead2/doc/tut-4-send-pipeline.rst

 Note how at the end of the loop we still need to wait for the final heap.

-This improves performance to around 100 MB/s for Python and 250 MB/s for C++.
+This improves performance to around 92 MB/s for Python and 260 MB/s for C++.
-The Python code does not get much speedup because the random number generation is a bottleneck, but the C++ code is now significantly faster.
+The Python code does not get much speedup because the random number generation is a bottleneck, but the C++ code is now a little faster.

 Apart from overlapping the random number generation with the transmission, there is another hidden benefit to this approach: pipelining.
 Even if the